mohsen1/mafia-arena/screenshots/visual-review.md

 2.  **Game Replay - Vague "other" Label (Screenshot 15)**: The label "other" below the player lines is ambiguous and needs to be replaced with a more descriptive term.
 3.  **Game Replay - Player ID Inconsistency (Screenshot 15)**: The final chat message at the bottom only shows "Player 7" without the model name, unlike the preceding lines.
 4.  **Matchups Matrix - Ambiguous Label (Screenshot 06)**: "Diagonal = self-play" is not immediately clear; "same model matchup" or "intra-model matchup" would be more precise.
-5.  **Homepage - Section Heading Visual Hierarchy (Screenshot 01)**: "Mafia Performance" and "Town Performance" headings are visually too similar to the main "AI Mafia Arena" title, diminishing the clear section hierarchy.
+5.  **Homepage - Section Heading Visual Hierarchy (Screenshot 01)**: "Mafia Performance" and "Town Performance" headings are visually too similar to the main "Mafia Arena" title, diminishing the clear section hierarchy.
 6.  **Footer Text Readability (All Screenshots)**: The footer text ("LLM Benchmarking via Social Deduction", "Cloudflare Workers + D1 + R2") is very small and low contrast, making it difficult to read, especially in light mode.
 7.  **Stats - Provider Performance Visualization (Screenshot 05)**: For a single provider, the current bar is functional.
 However, if multiple providers are introduced, this visualization will need to be expanded (e.g., a comparative bar chart) to remain effective.
 8.  **Admin Login Button (Screenshot 10)**: The "Login" button is a plain dark rectangle.
 While functional, it could benefit from a more distinct style or subtle hover/active states to align with the overall polish of the site.